 Most beveled heel designs work well for ground-contact landings.
-The Nike Vaporfly is not exactly a low-drop running shoe but it works like a charm for forefoot and midfoot striking runners.
+The New Balance 1080V10 isn’t exactly a low-drop running shoe but it works like a charm for forefoot and midfoot striking runners.
 The bottomline is, if you get a low-drop shoe, that’s a bonus.
 Else, it’s a non-issue.

 We cover a lot of categories here across half a dozen brands, ranging from stability shoes like the Brooks Transcend and Nike Structure to lightweight trainers such as the Skechers Razor 3.

-You’ll also find ultra-cushioned shoes in the form of the Nike Vaporfly and a couple of Hoka models.
+You’ll also find ultra-cushioned shoes in the form of the New Balance 1080 and a couple of Hoka models.
 Take your pick.
+Sorted alphabetically.